rithvik2607/rithvik2607/README.md

 # Hi There :smile:

-:student: I'm Rithvik, a sophomore at VIT majoring in CS.
+:student: I'm Rithvik, a junior at VIT majoring in CS.

 :man_technologist: I'm Interested in Competitive Coding, Data Structures and Algorithms, Web Development and Machine Learning.